-For some reason we decided to turn off our brain and follow the pack when we got on the ship.
-It's not required.
+For some reason, we decided to turn off our brain and follow the pack when we got on the ship.
+This is not required.

 They don't demand that you take the tours or follow along.
-As a matter a fact, these tours are a courtesy.
+As a matter of fact, these tours are a courtesy.

-They are included in the price of the cruise and you don't have to go on them at all.
-They are just something that Viking River Cruises offers to make the experience more enjoyable for their passengers.
+Tours are included in the price of the cruise and you don't have to go on them at all.
+They are just something that Viking River Cruises offer to make the experience more enjoyable for their passengers.

 You are free to do what you want when you get to port.
 But we felt that we were supposed to follow the group and do what we were told.

 Instead of taking charge of our own itinerary, we let someone else guide us along and we grew more frustrated with each day.

 We learned from our mistakes, and near the end of our trip, we realized that we were the problem – Not the cruise itself.

 A river cruise down the Danube is an amazing way to see many of the iconic cities of Europe like Vienna, Salzburg and Budapest.

 It's a superb way to get you from point A to B while having all your food, transportation, lodging and comfort taken care of.

 You can have a wonderful dinner in the dining lounge, enjoy some nightly entertainment with all inclusive drinks (if you buy the unlimited package for €150) and then drift happily off to sleep only to wake up at your next destination the following day.